PARTNERSHIPS & COALITIONS

 Born Free provided the core of the GRASP Technical Support Team (TST) from September 2001 to January 2011 – liaising with the governments of great ape range states and providing them with valuable equipment, as well as interfacing with the broader conservation community and supporting the GRASP administration.
 GRASP is currently undergoing a 5-year review to chart its next phase and Born Free continues to be an active partner, and our Senior Wildlife Consultant Ian Redmond OBE remains a GRASP Envoy.

-Born Free has been a member since 2015, and currently chairs Link’s Wildlife Crime and Trade Working Group, as well as contributing to the work of the Animal Welfare Strategy Group.
+Born Free has been a member since 2015, and currently chairs Link’s Wildlife Crime and Trade Working Group, as well as contributing to its work on nature and well-being, animal welfare, and marine mammals.

 The Species Survival Network (SSN) is an international coalition of nearly 80 organizations committed to the promotion, enhancement and strict enforcement of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Through scientific and legal research, education and advocacy, the SSN is working to prevent over-exploitation of animals and plants due to international trade.